jnair37/Band50/README.md

 ### Features

 * 4 digital instruments (sine wave, square wave, saw wave and drum kit) which can all be played through the website
 * The user can play the instruments and playback the audio
 * The user can clear the audio and start over

-### Installation Prerequisites
+### Installation Prerequisites & Dependencies

 * VSCode or an equivalent editor/IDE that supports Python, web languages, and a terminal
 * Python
 * Flask
 * The following Python modules which can be installed via pip:
+  * Flask-Session
+  * ffmpeg-python
   * Numpy
   * PyAudio
   * Pydub